Learn more about our Advertising Disclosure

 • Tucson is considered to be safer than San Bernardino with a safety index of 45.57 vs San Bernardino’s 26.13.

-Other things to consider for your San Bernardino vs. Tucson move
+Other things to consider for your San Bernardino to Tucson move

 • Truck parking permits: To avoid fines or delays, check whether a parking permit is needed for your moving truck.

-• Moving Permits: While Arizona doesn't mandate moving permits, checking local parking guidelines before your move-in day is still a good idea.
+• Moving Permits: Arizona doesn’t require moving permits, but it’s still a good idea to check local parking rules before your move-in day.

-• Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Tucson without delay.
-You can select your official move date when completing the form.
+• Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
+You can choose your official move date to make sure everything gets forwarded properly to Tucson.
 Start the process here.

 • Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
 Choose Released Value Protection for its cost-effectiveness—offered by movers at no extra charge, although it provides minimal coverage.
 With a liability limit of 60 cents per pound per article, consider this option carefully.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement would only be $15 (60 cents x 25 pounds).
 For comprehensive coverage of your items’ full value, consult with your moving company for alternative options or consider third-party insurance providers.